jlwegaba/CI4_twitter_login/README.md

 # CI4_twitter_login
-Integrating Sign in with Twitter in a CodeIgniter 4 website.
+Integrating Sign in with Twitter in a CodeIgniter 4 web application as used on www.revisenow.net

 NOTE:
 - Used Abraham/twitteroauth you can get full version from https://github.com/abraham/twitteroauth or visit his instructional website https://twitteroauth.com/.